-I. SUMMARY
+SUMMARY

-We appreciate the input received by Commissioners, staff, and community leaders and have created a best practice-driven Peace and Prosperity Plan to address the underlying causes of gun violence and poverty.
 Gun violence is a public health epidemic that only intensified throughout the pandemic - 2020 saw a 13% increase in homicides from the year prior and a 45% increase from 2016.
 Nearly one in four victims in 2020 was younger than 21 years old.
+In response to directive 210781 directing the County Mayor or Mayor's Designee to establish an "Anti-Gun Violence and Prosperity Initiatives" Plan, we produced our Peace and Prosperity Plan.